 - Keep your chest upright and push your hips forward.
-You should feel a stretch in your back thigh, around the front
+You should feel a stretch on your back leg thigh, around the front of the hip

 - Bring your tailbone forward and underneath you to push the stretch further.
 Hold for thirty seconds on each side